Ryaja2/TerminalToys/README.md

-# TDnoise
+# TerminalToys

-TDnoise (Terminal Display noise) is a C++ tool to generate noise on the terminal for aesthetic purposes.
+TerminalToys is a suite of ambient effects and such for your terminal.
 ## Instalation

 [insert here]